Necrobotics: Gripper Lifespan

 The necrobotic gripper's functionality is entirely reliant on the structural integrity of the spider.
 If the spider were to break down easily and frequently, the gripper would not be practical.
 Using cyclic testing, a series of repeated actions, it is found that the necrobotic gripper can actuate 700 to 1000 times.
 After 1000 cycles, cracks begin forming on the membrane of the leg joints due to dehydration.
 Weakened and decomposing joints lead to frequent breakage and replacement, thereby serving as an obstacle in applying necrobotics to real-world scenarios.

 One theorized fix to this issue is applying beeswax or a lubricant to the joints.
 Researchers found that over 10 days, the mass of an uncoated spider decreased 17 times more than the mass of a spider coated with beeswax.
 Lubricating joints combats dehydration and slows the loss of organic material.

-Applications

-Necrobotics can serve as a fast and precise alternative to mechanical components that are difficult to manufacture.
-Due to small mechanical grippers being costly and complex, the necrobotic gripper can be used as a replacement.
-Fabricating these pneumatic spider grippers can be done in under 30 minutes and have a relatively long lifespan of 1000 cycles.
-The necrobotic gripper is ideal for processes requiring delicate handling of materials and maneuvering light objects into tight spaces.
-There may also be applications in microelectronics where necrobotic grippers can handle simple pickup and dropping actions.

-Besides the necrobotic spider gripper, there are no other robotic concepts under the necrobotics subfield.
-Future necrobotic concepts can utilize soft robotics and electrical stimuli to repurpose biotic material into biohybrid systems.
-Another application of necrobotics is utilizing preexisting bone structures to house robotic components.

 Constraints

 With the usage of organic material, there is a higher chance of the component decomposing and breaking down as opposed to traditional mechanical systems.
 There may be additional work and management required to replace these grippers if they fail.
 Additionally, organic inconsistencies with the spiders will yield inaccurate results.
 Not all wolf spiders develop the same, so gripping force and leg contraction can vary between grippers.

 There are moral implications behind euthanizing spiders for robotics.
 The ethical boundaries that necrobotics push in the pursuit of biohybrid systems raise concerns, as opponents say it may lead to the hybridization of mammals and is intrusive to nature.
 Proponents respond that repurposing dead animals has been human practice for millennia and that necrobotics should be pursued to advance science.